Yaoyun Shi (施尧耘)

 Office: CSE 3632, Telephone: (734)764-3308, Fax: (734)763-1260.

-I have worked on several topics in quantum information processing: query complexity,
+I have worked on several topics in theoretical quantum information science: query complexity,

 computational complexity, communication complexity, universality, classical simulations,